cs0320-f25/typescript-csv-joshinator44/README.md

     where I got things like Async iteration or dealing with streams which is something I totally didn't think about but was important to think about.

 ### Design Choices
+I used as any when passing schemas to parseCSV.
+The TypeScript type inference was too strict when passing in zod schemas so I used as any.
+I used a union return type to allow for backward compatibility while supporting the new schema validation.
+Lastly I added a lot fo runtime type guards to ensure that the path coming in is a string and the safeParse can catch early errors during runtime.

 ### 1340 Supplement
-I'm in 320 but just wanted to answer some of the questions for myself.

 - #### 1.
 Correctness
+A CSV parse is correct when it reads and parses data according to the format while also being able to handle edge cases.
+So it should be able to split rows by line endings, split columns by commas, and trim the white space.
+Also, using schema validation it shold be able to identify which rows pass validation and have clear error information.
 - #### 2.
 Random, On-Demand Generation
+If there was a function that randomely generated CSV data it would be really helpful for testing.
+I could use the function to make more edge cases and catch more errors with our parser.
+Right now I only have 8 tests total which definetly doesn't account for ALL possible bugs.
+Additionally we could use this function to stress test our schema and ensure that our error messaging is corret.
 - #### 3.
 Overall experience, Bugs encountered and resolved
+#### Errors/Bugs:
-#### Errors/Bugs:Had a lot of issues with my libaries importing for some reason and I fixed it by clearing my cache and repulling my code form a previous commit.
+Had a lot of issues with my libaries importing for some reason and I fixed it by clearing my cache and repulling my code form a previous commit.
 I also had issues with the .transform as zod was expecting my output types to match.
 I just utilized the as any to solve this.
+I ran into so many red squiggly lines that had to do with type inferences, and I really had to think about what types I'm taking in and transforming them with (especially with zod).
 #### Tests:
+Basic  parsing tests: Verify that the parser correctly reads CSV files and returns string arrays when no schema is provided Schema validation tests: Ensure that when a Zod schema is provided all valid rows are transformed into objects and invalid rows are collected with error information
+Runtime type guard tests: Wanted to make sure that the parser throws appropriate TypeErrors for invalid inputs like non-string paths or invalid schemas
+Edge case tests: Data type preservation without schemas and correct error reporting with row indices
 #### How To…
+To Test:
+Run npm test to execute all tests
+Run npm test basic-parser.test.ts to run only parser tests

+And to run:
+npm install

 #### Team members and contributions (include cs logins):